jumbosushi/jumbosushi.github.io/_posts/2016-4-13-Introduction-to-Design-Pattern-in-JavaScript.md

 If you've been coding for a while, you might have heard about this thing called **"Design Pattern"**.
 But what the heck are they?
 Why are they useful?
 Should you learn them?
 As another JavaScript novice like yourself, I recently learned about this concept too.
 I found it really cool so I wanted to share with you!

-This article is aimed toward programmers who have some experience with JavaScript, maybe wrote an app or two, but never thought about how to design their code.
+This article is aimed at programmers who have some experience with JavaScript, maybe wrote an app or two, but never thought about how to design their code.
 Even if you are a novice programmer, this article should entertain you and give you a quick refresher on one of the most common design patterns.

 It would be helpful to have a basic understanding of Object Oriented Programming and Closures.
 If you are unsure of what they are, I found the following articles by JavaScript.isSexy to be very helpful and ... well, sexy.